Newest Chapters

 Tanshi’s staff had a steel core.
 The method of making steel from pig iron (crude iron made by melting iron ore) had already been perfected by 200 BCE.
 It was also known that when steel was heated to a high temperature and then cooled, it became magnetic.
 En Kō enacted this change on Tanshi’s staff using the power of divine lightning.
 The magnetized staff harmonized with Tanshi’s own power and will, generating great potential magnetic force.

 Tenryū Sōjō gave Tanshi a stern look.
 “Tanshi, right now you are lost in your own goals.
-Daoism relies on understanding the principles writ large in heaven and hearth, not just your own path through the world.
+Daoism relies on understanding the principles writ large in heaven and earth, not just your own path through the world.
 Forget yourself and have compassion to save all those in need.
 Don’t forget the wisdom of the Buddha, Tanshi.”

 Tanshi bowed deeply.
 It could be said that he had been working so hard just so that he could save Ko Biji.
 He wasn’t thinking about saving anyone else at all.
 Even his desire to help others with his knowledge was an abstract thing.
 All he wanted at this moment was to help Ko Biji—no one else.